 - Never use or continue to use any accessory which appears to be damaged, loose, vibrating, or out of balance.
-Inspect each accessory for cracks or flaws before using it. - Always insert the shank or arbor of an accessory or mandrel into the collet or chuck of the handpiece as far as possible in order to provide proper support and tighten the collet or chuck securely. - Never use excessive side pressure which may tend to bend or break the shank or arbor of an accessory.
+Inspect each accessory for cracks or flaws before using it.
+Avoid knots, imperfections in the wood or metal objects like nails, which could damage or catch the accessory.
+Let the speed of the tool do the work rather than apply heavy pressure to the accessory. - Always insert the shank or arbor of an accessory or mandrel into the collet or chuck of the handpiece as far as possible in order to provide proper support and tighten the collet or chuck securely. - Never use excessive side pressure which may bend or break the shank or arbor of an accessory.
 Let the speed of the accessory do the work. - Do not stall the motor by jamming or using excessive pressure on the accessory.
 This can result in damage to the motor or flexible shaft. - Never operate the motor with the outer sheath removed from the flexible shaft. - Always disconnect the power cord before servicing the motor or removing the flexible shaft or sheath. - Never operate your power tool during a perceptible power decrease.
 Turn power tool off and do not use until power is fully restored. - Use proper grounding procedures.
 This tool should be grounded while in use to protect the operator from electric shock.
 The tool is equipped with an approved 3-conductor cord and plug to fit the proper grounding receptacle.
+The green (or green and yellow) conductor in the cord is the grounding wire.
+Never connect the green (or green and yellow) wire to a live terminal.
+If your unit is for use on less than 150 volts, it has a plug that looks like sketch A in diagram.
+An adapter, sketches B and C, can be used for connecting plugs as shown below to 2-prong receptacles.
+The green colored rigid ear, lug, etc., extending from the adapter must be connected to a permanent ground such as a properly grounded outlet box.
+Use only 3-wire extension cords that have 3-prong grounding type plugs and 3-pole receptacles that accept the tool's plug.